-The Legacy Of Selena
+The Legacy Of Selena Quintanilla

 “She was going to be an icon,” producer Keith Thomas, who worked with Selena weeks before her death, told USA Today.
 “I think, and I know a lot of people feel this way, that if she’d lived, she would have been a complete superstar.”

 Selena’s influence can still be seen in pop culture today.
-Her meteoric rise as a Latina talent paved the way for others, like Jennifer Lopez, who portrayed the late star in the 1997 movie Selena.
+Her rise as a Latina talent paved the way for others, like Jennifer Lopez, who portrayed the late star in the 1997 movie Selena.

 “Getting to play the part of Selena was life-changing for me,” Lopez said of her breakout role.
 “I got to immerse myself in her life, got to know her family, her home, her culture… Playing her not only opened doors for me in the film world, but it inspired me to start my own music career.”

 Selena’s distinct sound continues to inspire a new generation of artists today.
-And in 2017 — 22 years after Selena’s death — she was posthumously honored with a star on the Hollywood Walk of Fame.
+And in 2017 — 22 years after Selena’s murder — she was posthumously honored with a star on the Hollywood Walk of Fame.